 Throw in a digital metronome, an onboard Loop Mix function and a recording facility to capture your practice sessions and you’ve got almost the perfect partner for your online lesson plan.

-Best beginner keyboard for budding pianists
+Best beginner arranger keyboard

-If you’re taking out a Playground Sessions membership, why not consider a keyboard specifically designed to be used with the service?
+If you’re taking out a Playground Sessions membership, why not consider a keyboard piano specifically designed to be used with the service?
 This 61-key, five octave keyboard has semi-weighted keys, built-in speakers for practicing and an audio input so you can connect your computer or tablet’s headphone output and hear the app’s sound through the speakers as you progress through the lessons.

 With a slot for a tablet built into the top panel, a USB connector, sustain pedal input and five of its own onboard sounds, it comes bundled with membership to Playground Sessions starting at $160 for a month’s subscription, rising to $400 for a lifetime membership.
 Since it’s been designed with online lessons in mind, it’ll not only work brilliantly with Playground Sessions, but with any other online lesson provider too.